Joint Services Command and Staff College

-Joint Services Command and Staff College (JSCSC) is a British Armed Forces academic establishment that provides training and education to experienced officers of the Royal Navy, Army, Royal Air Force, Ministry of Defence Civil Service, and officers from other countries.
+Joint Services Command and Staff College (JSCSC) is a British staff college that provides training and education to experienced officers of the British Army, Royal Navy, Royal Air Force, Ministry of Defence Civil Service, and officers from other countries.

 History

 The JSCSC was formed by combining the single-service colleges: the Royal Naval College, Greenwich, the Staff College, Camberley, the RAF Staff College, Bracknell, and the Joint Service Defence College, Greenwich.
 Initially established at Bracknell in January 1997, the college relocated to new buildings at Watchfield in Oxfordshire in June 1998 under a Private Finance Initiative contract.
 Designed by HLM Architects, built by John Laing Construction at a cost of £100 million, the new facilities were officially opened in August 2000.
 The facilities were subsequently managed by Serco.

 Command, control and organisation

 JSCSC is a component of the Defence Academy.
 The commandant is a full member of the DA Management Board and reports to the director of the Defence Academy.
 The commandant holds a two-star (rear admiral, major general or air vice marshal) and is appointed from one of the three services.
 Each service within JSCSC is represented by a one-star assistant commandant, responsible for single service issues and training delivery.
 The dean of academic studies leads King's College London's Defence Studies Department, which provides theoretical and conceptual academic education in partnership with the military directing staff.